weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 date:   2017-09-06 18:33:01 +0200
 categories: post
 comments: true
+series: expected
+part: first
 ---

 There are good reasons for and against the use of C++ Exceptions.
 The lack of good alternatives, however, is often considered a strong argument FOR them.
 Exception-free codebases just too easily retrogress to archaic error code passing.
 If your project doesn't go well with Exceptions, it can be a terrible trade-off.
-What follows is a solution recently introduced to the LLVM libraries.
+This is the first in a series of posts about a solution recently introduced to the LLVM libraries.
 In order to make it usable for third parties, I provide a stripped-down version:
 [https://github.com/weliveindetail/llvm-expected](https://github.com/weliveindetail/llvm-expected).

 #### Short Example